larastudio/stedding/README.md

 # Stedding
-Stedding is a minimalistic LEMP Stack setup for [Laravel PHP](https://laravel.com/) *in progress*.
-It facilitates the setting up of Laravel apps on a well prepared server using Ansible Playbooks on a [Ubuntu](https://www.ubuntu.com/) server.
-It provisions your VPS with all the tools necessary to run your Laravel PHP application with ease.
+Stedding is a minimalistic LEMP Stack setup for [Laravel PHP](https://laravel.com/).
+It facilitates the setting up of Laravel apps on a well prepared VPS using Ansible Playbooks on a [Ubuntu](https://www.ubuntu.com/) server.

 ## Note
-Again, this is still a work in progress.
+Again, this is constantly evolving.
 So use it wisely and backup when possible.
-Better still to test on a barebone server and send in pull requests :)

 ## Local Box Requirements
 You need to have Ansible installed on your local computer.
 This really differs from box to box See [Ansible Documents](http://docs.ansible.com/ansible/intro_installation.html) for instructions.